 This subject is focused on teenagers with an emphasis on how to make the most of their physical, social and emotional self.
-Some of the topics to be covered include skin and body care, make-up application, hair styles and care, clothing decisions, fashion trends, nutrition, exercise and relaxation and general well-being.
+Some of the topics to be covered include skin and body care, hairstyles, make-up application, nail art, nutrition and cooking, exercise and relaxation and general well-being and is made more interesting with practical sessions, guest speakers and exercise incursions.